 Are Glucosamine & Chondroitin Supplements Effective for Joint Health?

 What about glucosamine?
-Its effectiveness seems to be similarly murky, although Mayo Clinic states there’s “good scientific evidence” that it might address knee osteoarthritis, as well as osteoarthritis in general.
+According to the Mayo Clinic, there’s “good scientific evidence” that it might address knee osteoarthritis, as well as osteoarthritis in general.

-Now, this is the evidence for these ingredients individually.
-What about any evidence when they’re combined in Cosamin’s products, specifically?
+Granted, this is the evidence for these ingredients individually.
+What about the evidence for the formulas in Cosamin’s products, specifically?

 Is There Clinical Evidence for Cosamin’s Supplements?